Lim Eng Beng: Chinese Filipino basketball leagues

 Lim started playing for Chiang Kai Shek College in 1968.
 With the help of his elder brother, he was recruited to its high school varsity squad where he led the team three consecutive championships.
 His team often travelled to Taipei, Taiwan each year to play for an invitational basketball tournament, where his shooting skills earned him great reputation among the Taiwanese youth.
 During his senior year after leading his school team to the championships for the third consecutive year, he was awarded the Most Outstanding Varsity Player by the school principal.

 He joined China Bank in Manila, in 1970, to play in the inter-bank tournament and won the championship trophy.

 In 1975, when he started playing in the newly created PBA (Philippine Basketball Association), the Federation of Filipino-Chinese Chamber of Commerce quickly awarded him as one of the four Most Outstanding Youth in the Chinese Filipino community.

-Continually playing in professional basketball from 1975 to 1986, he was one of the few Chinese Filipino athletes in the Philippines to be recognized as a superstar athlete and have inspired many youths to follow his footsteps.
+Playing continuously in professional basketball from 1975 to 1986, he was one of the few Chinese Filipino athletes in the Philippines to be recognized as a notable athlete.

 In 1989, the Chiang Kai Shek Alumni Association awarded him a plaque of appreciation for the Most Outstanding Player representing the Philippines in International Tournaments.
 From 1990 to 1999, he played as playing coach for his Batch 31 basketball team.

 From 1997 to 2001, he represented the PCFBL (Philippine Chinese Filipino Basketball League), as playing coach in the World Chinese Basketball Tournament and in the ASEAN Chinese Basketball League.
 Following are his and his team's accomplishments: